Copa Libertadores (trophy)

 The Copa Libertadores trophy, or simply Copa Libertadores, is a trophy awarded annually by CONMEBOL to the football club that wins the Copa Libertadores.
 Since the creation of the Copa Libertadores in 1960, several different trophies have been used, with the rule that the team that won the tournament three times in a row could keep the original trophy.

 Trophy

 The concept of having a standard Cup awarded to the winner was thought of by Teófilo Salinas, a board member of CONMEBOL, and it was his initiative that led to the creation of one of the most prized awards of the world.
-The original trophy was created in 1959 by Alberto de Gasperi, an Italian immigrant, who owned an artisan shop in Lima, Peru; the prestigious memento was forged in the Camusso Jewelry workshop, located on Colonial Avenue of the same forementioned city.
+The original trophy was created in 1959 by Alberto de Gasperi, an Italian immigrant, who owned an artisan shop in Lima, Peru; the prestigious memento was forged in the Camusso Jewelry workshop, located on Colonial Avenue of the same aforementioned city.
 Gasperi later commented:

 He gave us an idea, we did a drawing, rejected.
 Did another design, approved.
 What took the longest time was the approval.
 Whenever he didn’t like a model we had to start from scratch.
 As we say in our jewelry shop’s jargon, we had to "pagar el ojo."
 When Salinas saw the final result he was delighted.